z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 That will surely keep them going after long hours of work, experiencing frustration and fatigue from failure.
 That inner passion to deliver a functioning piece of software takes time and dedication but most importantly being curious see how the whole thing plays out in the end.
-Does your software handle the expected load for a prolonged period of time?
+Does your software handle the expected load for a prolonged period?
 Does the algorithm bring better performance?
 Is the designed architecture scalable?
 Answers to questions like these are found only by the persistent and the curious.